 “The prevailing opinion of my colleagues are that longer seasons of open warmer water in combination with hot days in late summer into the fall are the immediate cause,” Harman said.
 “It is another real example of global warming having its negative impact on a local level.”

 BFS testing of the HABs will continue throughout October.
 When colder weather arrives in the fall, the HABs will begin to dissipate and then disappear.
 Until then, Waterfield and other BFS staff will continue to help the community understand them and their risk.

-“As we have for many years,” Forbes Clark said, “we again look to Bill Harman and his BFS team to provide us the information we need to best understand the health of our beautiful lake.”
+“As we have for many years,” said Jane Forbes Clark.
+"We again look to Bill Harman and his BFS team to provide us the information we need to best understand the health of our beautiful lake.”